CrossRef/event-data-user-guide/docs/sources/stackexchange.md

 ## Evidence Record

  - Contains observations of type `plaintext`.
-This the text of the Question or Answer.
-The `sensitive` hash is set to true, but you can find the link to the Question in the Event.
+This the text of the question or answer.
+The `sensitive` hash is set to true, but you can find the link to the question in the Event.

-## Edits / Deletion
+## Edits / deletion

 We don't expect to have to edit or delete any Events.